umar-baloran/Event-Management-System/README.md

-This is an outdated but still worked on project that I carried out as a Team Leader.
+This is an outdated but still worked on project that I carried out.